taligentx/LiveTVH.bundle/README.md

 LiveTVH provides live TV streaming for [Plex](https://plex.tv) via [Tvheadend](https://tvheadend.org), including metadata from Tvheadend's EPG, [theTVDB](https://thetvdb.com), and [The Movie DB](https://www.themoviedb.org).

 ## Features
-* Playback of Tvheadend video channels, audio channels, and recordings.
+* Plays all Tvheadend video channels, audio channels, and recordings.
+Direct streaming is possible by setting the codec and resolution of channels using Tvheadend channel tags.
-* EPG displayed as a simple list within each channel description.
+* Displays the Tvheadend EPG for channels through the Plex channel description.
-* Metadata and artwork lookup from theTVDB (using EPG zap2it IDs if available) and The Movie DB.
+* Displays metadata and artwork from theTVDB (using EPG zap2it IDs if available) and The Movie DB.
-* Direct streaming (experimental, primarily tested with Plex Web and iOS).
+* Supports Tvheadend 4.2.
+The Tvheadend unstable branch is not currently supported [due to a bug](https://github.com/taligentx/LiveTVH.bundle/issues/23).

 ## Release notes
 * LiveTVH 1.4-develop
   * Updated: Plex Web no longer direct streams 256kbps audio, changed specified audio bitrate to re-enable audio direct streaming
+  * Updated: Added note on supported versions of Tvheadend
   * Bugfix: Force plain HTTP connections for HTTPS EPG thumbnail URLs - required due to a [Plex issue](https://forums.plex.tv/t/https-broken/216635/8)
   * Bugfix: Recordings failed to display when resolution was not set
   * Bugfix: Plugin failed to respond if theTVDB metadata is enabled and thetvdb.com is unreachable